Home

 1. Choosing a problem

-Each pair of students choose the HCI problem they want to address in their project.
+Each pair of students chooses the HCI problem they want to address in their project.
 The research question is “moderated” by the professors.
 The idea must be relevant to the course: the solution must be original, your motivations must be clearly stated and convincing, and you should be able to evaluate the interaction with a prototype (which can be anywhere between high and very low fidelity).

 2. Design